canonical/github-runner-operator/docs/explanation/charm-architecture.md

 - Requesting a list of self-hosted runners configured in an organization or repository
 - Deletion of self-hosted runners

+The token is also passed to [repo-policy-compliance](https://github.com/canonical/repo-policy-compliance) to access GitHub API for the service.

 ## GitHub repository setting check

 The [repo-policy-compliance](https://github.com/canonical/repo-policy-compliance) is a [Flask application](https://flask.palletsprojects.com/) hosted on [Gunicorn](https://gunicorn.org/) that provides a RESTful HTTP API to check the settings of GitHub repositories.
 This ensures the GitHub repository settings do not allow the execution of code not reviewed by maintainers on the self-hosted runners.